 Is This Your Future?

-So even though the profession doesn’t have the growth rate of some careers, you may find it is just the job for you.
 Medical transcriptionists are important.
 You ensure accurate medical documentation for both patients and doctors; you help the flow of information between doctors; you provide medical records and instructions to nurses; and you ensure proper record keeping in hospitals and other health centers.
 Without the profession, many errors could happen.
 Talk to a school near you about the program!